artwist-polyakov/Bitrix2Base/README.md

 All files for Yandex Cloud Functions are automatically generated in the cf/ directory of the project.

-**When deploying the function and connecting the outgoing webhook from Bitrix24, be sure to write the application id to the environment variable `app_token`.**
+**When deploying the function and connecting the outgoing webhook from Bitrix24, be sure to write the `application id` value to the environment variable `app_token`.**

 ## Additional Notes